Click the index button below to see all my posts from France.

 - Occitanie & Provence

-- Taste wine in classic Burgundian villages such as Meursault or Puligny-Montrachet, and mingle with friendly residents.
-Our highlight was spontaneously meeting a gentleman who invited us into his ancestral home to share a 1982 bottle of Cabernet.
+- Taste wine in classic Burgundian villages such as Meursault or Puligny-Montrachet while you mingle with friendly residents.
+Our highlight was spontaneously meeting a gentleman on the street who invited us into his ancestral home to share a 1982 bottle of Cabernet.

-- Regardless if it’s spring, summer or fall, visit Giverny, Claude Monet’s garden and home, which inspired some of his most famous work (think lily pond and Japanese bridge paintings).
-I’ve been to Giverny in the spring and summer, and someday hope to see the garden dressed in autumnal hues.
+- Regardless if it’s spring, summer or fall, visit Giverny, Claude Monet’s garden and home, which inspired some of his most famous work (think lily pond and Japanese footbridge paintings).
+I’ve been to Giverny in the spring and summertime, and I someday hope to see the garden dressed in autumnal hues.

 Grand-Est-Region (formerly Alsace)

 - Spend the day exploring Colmar, known for its flower-bedecked, half-timbered homes, picturesque canals, wine culture, and link to Frédéric Auguste Bartholdi, who created the Statue of Liberty.
 A tiny replica of Lady Liberty stands guard in a roundabout on the north side of Colmar.